 Hemp Flowers & CBD

 If you want CBD/hemp, you can find that everywhere.
-Smoke shops like Smokey’s lots of products, even hemp flower, and I even saw a spa advertising CBD massages in Waikiki’s upscale International Market.
+Smoke shops like Smokey’s carry lots of products, including hemp flower, and I even saw a spa advertising CBD massages in Waikiki’s upscale International Market.

 Also, I got in the ocean like four times and wasn’t bitten by a shark once.
 I don’t know if I’ll risk five.
 Think I’ll just take the win.
 Aloha!